Food & nutrition in pregnancy

 - have darker skin

-- cover most of your body in clothing
+- cover most of your body with clothing

 Please discuss this with your GP, who may order a vitamin D test on your blood and suggest supplements while you are pregnant and breastfeeding.